Azure/azure-sdk-for-js/sdk/test-utils/recorder/ASSET_SYNC_MIGRATION.md

 ### Prerequisites

-To be able to leverage the asset-sync workflow, you will need
+To be able to leverage the asset-sync workflow

-- [Powershell] installed
+- Install [Powershell]
+  - Make sure "pwsh" command works at this step (If you follow the above link, "pwsh" is typically added to the system environment variables by default)
-- `dev-tool` among your `devDependencies` in the `package.json`.
+- Add `dev-tool` to the `devDependencies` in the `package.json`.

 _If you are working on a new package and don't have any recorded tests, skip to [New Package - No Recorded Tests](#new-package---no-recorded-tests)._